section-engineering-education/engineering-education/articles/how-artificially-intelligent-chatbots-have-impacted-healthcare-industry/index.md

 The potential benefits of chatbots in healthcare are massive.
 However, digital entrepreneurs and healthcare leaders need to note that there are specific challenges that they can encounter when trying to ensure the best possible outcomes for healthcare organizations and consumers.
 Some of the challenges include:

 #### Inaccurate medical information
-Chatbots may not have all the relevant medical data about a patient, leading to an inaccurate diagnosis.
-Moreover, this can pose a significant risk and a high possibility of harm to the patients.
+Chatbots may not have all the relevant medical data about a patient.
+This can lead to an inaccurate diagnosis.
+Moreover, can pose a significant risk and a high possibility of harm to the patients.
 Also, the financial implications of such errors could be huge to the organizations.

 #### Lack of direct human interaction
 Chatbots may have the inability to know and understand the patient's emotions.
 Thus they can misinterpret the true extent of a patient's needs.
 Also, patients experience may suffer from a lack of human contact, leaving them disconnected from their HCP.